Data Cart

 Comparability — Vietnam [top]

 The 1999 and 2009 censuses combined other relatives and non-relatives together into an "other relative or non-relative" category.
 For the purposes of pointer creation, this category is treated as "other relatives."
-Grandchildren are separately identified in 1989 and 2009, and are included in the "other relative or non-relative" category in 1999.
-Children-in-law are combined with children in 1989 and with "other relatives or non-relatives" in 1999.
+Grandchildren are separately identified in 1989, 2009, and 2019, and are included in the "other relative or non-relative" category in 1999.
+Children-in-law are combined with children in 1989 and with "other relatives or non-relatives" in all other years.
 Parents-in-law are combined with parents in all years.

 In both years, CHBORN was asked only of women of reproductive age: 15 to 49.